MicrosoftDocs/learn/learn-pr/azure/manage-data-assets-in-microsoft-purview-data-catalog/includes/2-browse-search-exercise.md

     1. Delete - delete the asset.
 1. **The navigation tabs** inside the asset window provide information views for the asset:
     1. Overview - Provides a summary of basic information about the asset.
 We'll discuss some of this information in the next steps.
-    1. Properties - metadata bout the asset including modified time and related assets.
+    1. Properties - Provides metadata about the asset including modified time and related assets.
-    1. Schema - provides the schema of the data, like column names with their classifications, sensitivity labels, and related glossary terms.
+    1. Schema - Provides the schema of the data, like column names with their classifications, sensitivity labels, and related glossary terms.
-    1. Lineage - if the Microsoft Purview account is connected to other data processing and analytics systems, like data factory, lineage of a data asset will be displayed here so users can see where it comes from and how it's used.
+    1. Lineage - Indicates if the Microsoft Purview account is connected to other data processing and analytics systems, like data factory.
+The lineage of a data asset is displayed here so users can see where the asset comes from, and how the asset is used.
     1. Contacts - experts and owners can be assigned to a data asset, and found here under the contacts page.
     1. Related - other data assets related to this asset are listed here.
 1. **Asset description** is added by data flight attendant or owners, and should give a description of the contents.